josherrickson/MaRP/README.md

   package to the [win-builder](https://win-builder.r-project.org) for checking.
   Useful specifically for testing on the previous version or the development version of R without installing multiple versions of R locally.

+### Usage

+Copy `Makefile` into the main directory for your package (the one where DESCRIPTION lives).
+No modification of the file is required for simple packages.

+Rules can be exectued by calling `make` followed by the rule.
+For example, to build documentation, call `make document` from the main package directory.